IMPORTANT UPDATE

 • ELNA Co., Ltd. and ELNA America Inc. (collectively, “ELNA”);

-• Tokin Corporation and Tokin America Inc.; and
+• Tokin Corporation and Tokin America Inc. (f/k/a NEC TOKIN Corporation and NEC TOKIN America Inc.) (collectively, “Tokin”); and

 • Panasonic Corporation, Panasonic Corporation of North America, Panasonic Canada Inc., and Sanyo Electric Co., Ltd. (collectively, “Panasonic”).

-In the Film Capacitors Class Action, respective settlements have been reached with the following defendants:
+In the Film Capacitors Class Action, respective settlements have been reached and approved by the Court with the following defendants:

 • NCC/UCC;